 Seattle and its surrounding areas boasts one of the most extensive system of trails and bike paths in the country.
 It gives locals and visitors the opportunity to stay fit and enjoy time amongst the surrounding nature.
 With hikes and walks for people of all skill levels, the Washington Trail Association provides an interactive map with difficulty levels, distance and scenery for thousands of trails in the surrounding areas.

 But walking isn't your only option, Seattle has numerous bicycle paths that provide breathtaking views.
 The Cheshiahud Lake Union Loop is a Seattle's path that loops around Lake Union.
 The trail includes interpretive signs that celebrate Seattle’s maritime, industrial, Native American and natural histories.
 Seattle Cycling Tours offers guided bicycle tours of the city and provides the bikes, helmets and the local knowledge.

-Finally if you are looking of some casual golf Seattle and its surrounding areas is the right place to look!
-Home to some of the finest private and public courses, take the Emerald Golf Trail.
+Finally if you are looking for a casual day of golf, Seattle and its surrounding areas is the right place to look!
+Home to some of the finest private and public courses such as Emerald Golf Trail.
 Chambers Bay Golf Course, just a few miles south of Seattle is renowned as one of the toughest courses in the nation and will be home to the 2015 U.S. Open.